菜单

 Validated Efficacy Models for Oncology, Immunology & Metabolism

-Establishing a rational design for in vivo efficacy study requires validated mechanisms of action (MOA) and qualified models for high-resolution lead screening.
+Establishing a rational design for in vivo efficacy study requires validated mechanisms of action (MOA) and qualified models for translational lead screening.
 At WuXi Biologics, our in vivo efficacy services focus on lead screening and dosage optimization, utilizing comprehensive oncology models such as syngeneic and CDX/PBMC models, specializing in bispecific T-cell engager (TCE) and antibody-drug conjugate (ADC) efficacy studies.
 For autoimmune & metabolic diseases, we have developed over 30 validated models, covering a wide range of clinical symptoms.
 These efficacy models are continuously updated to incorporate cutting-edge humanized platforms, offering tailored solutions to meet custom preclinical studies.

 Key Features of Efficacy Services: